The Santa Clauses

 The Santa Clauses is an American Christmas fantasy comedy television series created by Jack Burditt for Disney+ and based on The Santa Clause film series.
 Serving as a sequel to The Santa Clause 3: The Escape Clause (2006), Tim Allen, Elizabeth Mitchell, Eric Lloyd, and David Krumholtz all reprise their roles from the film series.
-Jack Burditt serves as showrunner and executive producer.
+Burditt serves as showrunner and executive producer.
 It premiered on November 16, 2022.
 In December 2022, The Santa Clauses was renewed for a second season which premiered with two episodes on November 8, 2023.

 Plot

-The series follows Scott Calvin, a former businessman who became Santa Claus in 1994, his wife Carol Calvin (Mrs. Claus), and their children Buddy "Cal" Calvin-Claus and Sandra Calvin-Claus.
+The series follows Scott Calvin, a former businessman who became Santa Claus in 1994, his wife Carol Calvin/Mrs. Claus, and their children Buddy "Cal" Calvin-Claus and Sandra Calvin-Claus.
 Scott Calvin, having served as Santa Claus for almost 30 years, believes that he is losing his magical abilities due to age and decides to choose a successor and retire.